The Office for International Students and Scholars (OISS) developed this page for F-1s sponsored by Washington University in St. Louis.

 I’m eligible for the 24-month extension.
 When should I apply?

-The regulations that became effective on May 10, 2016 allow students to apply as early as 90 days prior to the end date of their current post-completion OPT.
+The regulations allow you to apply for the STEM OPT extension as early as 90 days prior to the end date of their current post-completion OPT.
+Please do not submit the application prior to the 90 days.
+This will ensure that we do not issue the new I-20 too early.

 What if my STEM OPT extension is not approved prior to the expiration of my 12 month OPT card?
 Can I still work?